Every site needs some FAQs!

 We also have a cool bulk buy system: if you spend $50+, you get an automatic $4 off all teas in your cart.
 If you spend $100 you get $10 off tea, and if you spend $175 you get a whopping $20 off your tea purchase.

-All this is on top of FREE shipping to the contiguous USA with no minimum order.
+All this is on top of FREE shipping in the USA.

 What should you do if you don’t drink loose leaf tea?